Cyber Monday: 7 tips for safer online shopping

 Essentially, hackers can sniff out any information that passes between you and the websites you visit — details of browsing activities, account logins and purchase transactions.
 Your sensitive information, such as passwords and financial data, are then vulnerable.

-A virtual private network like Norton Secure VPN, which creates a “secure tunnel” where data sent over a Wi-Fi connection is encrypted, makes the information sent to and from your device secure and private.
+A virtual private network like Norton VPN, which creates a “secure tunnel” where data sent over a Wi-Fi connection is encrypted, makes the information sent to and from your device secure and private.

 7. If still in doubt, confirm the website.